Protesters in Libya's Benghazi march against militias

 While Haftar initially gained support from some Libyans weary of militant attacks and assassinations, he has failed to make significant gains.
 Critics dismiss him as a power-hungry, former Gaddafi ally.

-There were no sign of the Libyan army, Haftar’s forces or Shura Council forces in the city on Friday, and only civilians were controlling checkpoints and organizing traffic, a Reuters reporter said.
+There were no sign of the Libyan army, Haftar’s forces or Shura Council forces in the city on Friday, and only civilians were controlling checkpoints and organising traffic, a Reuters reporter said.

 The city’s main police station was destroyed by bombs placed inside the building on Friday morning.
 The special forces base was empty three days after it was overrun, and other parts of the city were quiet.